prototypefund/reproducible-website/_events/berlin2016/userpolicies.md

 A re-builder would attempt to build new releases and determine whether they were truly reproducible.
 A re-builder would need to have daemon that noticed new releases and built them and published signed build info

-We assumed that by default each distrobution would publish a list of known re-builders.
+We assumed that by default each distribution would publish a list of known re-builders.
 Builders will be identified by their public key.
 This list should be in the reproducible-only package.